 Old Faithful Facts

-Old Faithful Eruptions
+Old Faithful Physical Description

-Old Faithful Predictability and Interval
+Old Faithful Location, Formation, and Activity

 During the time that recordings of the patterns of Old Faithful have been kept, the interval between eruptions has changed.
-The average interval now measures significantly longer than it once did.
+That interval now measures much longer than it once did.
 Scientists believe this to be the direct result of many small earthquakes in the area.

 These are also believed responsible for altering the levels of the subterranean water deposits which feed the geyser.
 Ironically, however, these actually made the geyser more predictable than before.
 The greater the duration of an eruption, the longer the next interval will be.

 Intervals between eruptions nevertheless remain between 45-125 minutes and average 90 minutes today.
 The average once only measured 66.5 minutes.
 The volume of water ejected further ranges from between 3,700-8,400 US gallons, depending upon the duration.